Meet Paul, an English World Traveller who travelled to 141 countries

-The only other such experience was travelling through the South Pacific islands between the Solomon Islands and Fiji, where we were welcomed by various tribes.
+The only other such experience was traveling through the South Pacific islands between the Solomon Islands and Fiji, where we were welcomed by various tribes.
 The first Europeans to visit some of the islands since the end of World War 2.
-Welcomed with traditional music, dance and grass skirts.
+Welcomed with traditional music, dance, and grass skirts.

 12. As a world traveller, share a piece of advice for everyone out there related to travelling/success/life!